-The Furniture Division's continuing operations revenue for the year ended 30 June 2017 was \$7,237,071 as compared to \$8,269,827 for the previous financial year.
+The Furniture Division's continuing operations revenue for the year ended 30 June 2018 was \$6,075,813 as compared to \$7,237,701 for the previous financial year.
+The decline in revenue was caused by the delay in the execution of the FY18 sales plan, which is now underway with the recent national sales and channel management appointments.